Architecture

 Deduplication

-When the same hotel appears from multiple suppliers:
+When the same hotel appears from multiple providers:

-- Identify - Match hotels by location, name, or supplier mapping
+- Identify - Match hotels by location, name, or provider mapping

-- Consolidate - Merge options from all suppliers
+- Consolidate - Merge options from all providers

 - Rank - Apply business rules to select best option

-- Present - Return single result with supplier metadata
+- Present - Return single result with provider metadata

 Parallel Execution

-All suppliers are queried in parallel for faster responses:
+All providers are queried in parallel for faster responses:

 Partial Failures